Want to grow your email list by 1,000+ subscribers?

 So there’s also a good chance they’ll subscribe to your list.

-Scroll Box can help you convert these readers into highly-dedicated subscribers.
+Scroll box can help convert these readers into highly dedicated subscribers.

 Here’s how it works:

-As a visitor scrolls through your content, a polite CTA peaks up from the corner of the page offering to take their email address.
+As a visitor scrolls through your content, a polite CTA peeks up from the corner of the page offering to take their email address.

 With Scroll Box, you’re also free to choose exactly when and where your CTA appears on your page.